 Port Louis Central Market

 The diversity of the Mauritian population is never more obvious than during a visit to the lively, bustling and colourful Central Market in Port Louis, accessed from Farquhar Street, near the harbour.
-When you enter take note of the intricate ironwork on the gates, erected in 1844, and dedicated to Queen Victoria.
-Inside the market you will find a whirl of Muslim traders, swarthy Indian touts, Chinese and Creoles, all demanding attention as they offer their wares.
-You can buy almost anything in the market including fresh produce, clothes, crafts, art and souvenirs.
+When visitors enter they should note the intricate ironwork on the gates, erected in 1844, and dedicated to Queen Victoria.
+Inside the market they will find a whirl of Muslim traders, swarthy Indian touts, Chinese and Creoles, all demanding attention as they offer their wares.
+Shoppers can buy almost anything in the market, including fresh produce, clothes, crafts, art and souvenirs.
 Textiles, carved wooden figurines, essential oils and spices are all good buys.
-It is advisable to visit the market early, before the heat of the day descends (it opens at 6am every day including Sundays), and be prepared to have your senses assailed with a variety of odours from the fruit, herbs, spices, potions, lotions and various other goods offered for sale.
-Visitors will be expected to haggle and should be firm but friendly; as many of the stalls sell the same merchandise it is always a good idea to compare prices before settling.
-Tourists are generally charged far more than locals and having a local friend along is a big asset.